bobvanluijt/magento-collect/README.md

 <magento-collect-product sku=""></magento-collect-product>
 ```

-The complete product becomes available with double curly braces.
-The
+The complete product becomes available with by binding it within the tags.

 ```html
 <magento-collect-product sku="24-MB01">